-Well firstly you need to be aware that your DNA match may have a number of family trees on the Ancestry website.
+Well, firstly you need to be aware that your DNA match may have several family trees on the Ancestry website.

-He or she may also be the administrator of a number of DNA tests as well.
+He or she may also be the administrator of many DNA tests as well.

 So, again you will need to be clear as to who you are, (as I mentioned in the previous tip).
-To do this you can first state which family tree that you two share a connection.
+To do this you can first state which family tree that you two share a connection with.